 This made me clue in to what they really wanted.
 So I changed McCoy and Finn over to whole foods.

-I also started slowly adding whole foods into my three other dog’s dry food as two of them had a history of bad digestion with quick food changes.
+I also started slowly adding whole/real foods into my three other dog’s dry food as two of them had a history of bad digestion with quick food changes.
 I used canned sardines and no salt added salmon, vegetables of all kinds – whatever we had from the garden, juice from cooked meat and small pieces of cooked meat as well as raw chicken necks and other parts that we don’t eat from chickens that we would cook for ourselves.

 They all got used to the food changes and stopped having digestive issues (loose stools).

 In the past I have found that feeding low quality dog food is just as expensive as feeding the high quality dry.
 My dogs were eating twice or three times as much of the low quality food than the high quality dog food and pooping way more.
-So I was spending about the same amount of money on the larger quantities of low qual. dry food as the high qual. dry food.
+So I was spending about the same amount of money on the larger quantities of low quality dry food as the high quality dry food.

 McCoy, Finn and AJ, who have now all left us, were all fed raw meat for certain periods of time in their lives.